What halcyon days, the August 2019 bank holiday weekend.

 Amazed by this demonstration of love, the gods saved her and transformed her into a bird, a kingfisher, and also resurrected Ceyx as a kingfisher so that the pair could once more live and love together.
 But making her nest close to the shore near the spot Ceyx drowned, Halcyon’s eggs kept being washed away by winter storms, so eventually her father Zeus arranged for 14 days of calm sunny weather either side of the winter solstice, so that Halcyon was able to nest and rear her eggs.

-Such halcyon days are still common in Greek Januaries apparently.
+Such halcyon days are still common in Greek Januarys apparently.
 Click here for more detail on the mythology.

-Believe this or not, the passage of time, geography and awareness meant that I’d lost sight of these origins, yet still think of halcyon days as benign calm warm sunny weather, even if they’re in the middle of summer.
+Believe these myths or not, the passage of time, geography and awareness meant that I’d never been aware of these Greek origins, and always thought of halcyon days as benign, calm, warm sunny weather, even if they’re in the middle of our summer.

-(and it took me three separate viewings, with a radiographer’s keen eye scan of the whole image to find the now settled bird, centre of the image below, but in the shadows beneath the willow branches in the whole image above)…
+(and it took me three separate viewings, with an ex-radiographer’s keen eye scan of the whole image to find the now settled bird, centre of the image below, but in the shadows beneath the willow branches in the whole image above).

 But is the amazing blue, then, a mere trick of light?